 F**k me like someone who closes deals.
 That is an actual line I actually once said.
-Verbatim.
 Out loud.
 To my partner.
 When he was inside me.
 Why?
 Because he had just closed a deal at work, so that felt like a good thing to say in the moment.
 What ensued was the kind of sex I imagine inspires romance novels.
-But after we were finished, we burst out laughing as we repeated my bold outcry in different accents back and forth to each other.
+But after we were finished, we burst out laughing as we repeated my bold outcry in different accents.